 - character, integrity, personality, and a solid reputation among family members, peers, and employers.

-No more than one individual from a single entity or family will be selected for each class.
-MSU-ES employees are not eligible to participate.
 There is no age requirement, however, applicants selected for participation will have an established record of experience in the industry.
 If an applicant has limited experience, it may be recommended that they reapply for a future class.

 Participants will be responsible for paying a tuition fee, determined prior to applications being accepted.
 The first installment of tuition will be due after notification of selection, prior to the first seminar.
 The second installment will be due at the beginning of the second year.
 In addition to tuition, participants will be responsible for their travel costs to each in-state seminar, hotel/traveling incidentals, and a few meals when a group activity is not planned.
 Participants will also be responsible for obtaining a passport and any necessary visas and health care costs prior to the international seminar.
 TCALP will cover all materials, lodging, dining, and other costs associated with each seminar, as well as transportation costs during each seminar and transportation costs to out-of-state seminars.